anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 The *parallel hash join* allows workers to parallelize the creation of this hash table and share a single hash table.

-The main author of this feature has written an excellent article: [Parallel Hash for PostgreSQL ](https://write-skew.blogspot.fr/2018/01/parallel-hash-for-postgresql.html)
+The main author of this feature wrote a great article: [Parallel Hash for PostgreSQL ](https://write-skew.blogspot.fr/2018/01/parallel-hash-for-postgresql.html)

 ## Aggregation (9.6)

-Still with version 9.6, Postgres is able to use multiple workers to perform aggregation operations (`COUNT`, `SUM`...).
+Still with version 9.6, Postgres can use multiple workers to perform aggregation operations (`COUNT`, `SUM`...).

-In fact, each worker makes a partial aggregation (*Partial Aggregate*), then, a parent node is responsible for finalizing (*Finalize Aggregate*).
+Actually, each worker makes a partial aggregation (*Partial Aggregate*), then, a parent node is responsible for finalizing the operation (*Finalize Aggregate*).

 ## Union of sets (11)

-Version 11 provides the ability to parallelize unions (node *append*).
-For example, when using `UNION` or when tables are inherited.
+Version 11 provides the ability to parallelize unions (node *append*), for example when using `UNION` or when tables are inherited.

 # Access methods